-Universal Credit (UC) applies in every local authority area where we have homes.
-It brings together the following benefits into a single payment:
+Universal Credit (UC) brings together the following benefits into a single payment:

 - Income-based Jobseeker’s allowance

 - Child benefit/tax credits

 Please note: If you are claiming UC then you MUST also claim council tax support (this may be referred to as Local Council Tax Reduction Scheme on your UC claim) directly from your local authority otherwise you may fall behind with your payments.

 UC full service applies in the following local authority areas for all working age tenants and household types: